pypa/manylinux/README.rst

 - s390x image: ``quay.io/pypa/musllinux_1_1_s390x``

-All images are rebuilt using GitHub Actions / Travis-CI on every commit to this repository; see the
+All supported images are rebuilt using GitHub Actions / Travis-CI on every commit to this repository; see the
 `docker/ <https://github.com/pypa/manylinux/tree/main/docker>`_
 directory for source code.